 We stayed in a small hostel just 50 meters from the beach where there was a small walkway out to the water.
 There are small islands on the horizon that were the backdrop for one of my most beautiful sunsets.
 My girlfriend and I sat with bare toes in the sand and got a drink and there are swings on the beach too.

-We were there during the rainy season and one of the days we got Thai massage in torrential rain while we lay and listened to the sea and the waves.
+We were there during the rainy season and one of the days we got Thai massages in the pouring rain while lying listening to havet and the waves.

 5. El Tunco, El Salvador

 A volcanic beach with black sand?
 I had never heard of that phenomenon.
 Nevertheless, I was quite excited when I stumbled upon El Tunco on my journey through Central America.

 The waves were wild and the great surfer guys were in the majority.
 I just fooled around a bit in the waves and took pictures.
 There are raw cliffs and a nice breeze, and there are quite a few hostels nearby.
 A real backpacker beach.

 Just a tip: Remember clip flaps unless you want to have your feet burned off.
 Light sand can get hot, but black sand is like walking on lava.

 Hurry up to visit one or more of these beaches, you will regret it late!